 In addition to a state constitution, Californians adopted a state seal in 1849 with the motto "Eureka," (The Greek word for "I Have Found It.") an appropriate interjection for a state whose reputation was made on gold strikes (1).

-Today many things make California distinctive and influencial: the influence of Silicon Valley and Hollywood to name two huge influences on the culture of American and the world.
+Today many things make California distinctive and influential: the influence of Silicon Valley and Hollywood to name two huge influences on the culture of American and the world.
 Another influence comes under the category of language.
 Val Speak, the speech pattern of the California "Valley Girl" has captured the imagination of linguists and lexicographers and has crept into the lingo of people who speak English all over the world.

 So like I go into this like salon place, y'know